Ticks and Lyme Disease

 on the site.

-- Call your healthcare provider to find out about follow-up care and testing of the
+Call your healthcare provider to find out about follow-up care.
+If the tick is discovered

 These other methods may also help:

 If your symptoms get worse or you have new symptoms, let your healthcare provider

 Key points about Lyme disease